BHARGAVSAI558/devtrails-2026-alphanexus-phase2/README.md

 ```

 Flood hits at 8 PM Thursday → `₹58/hr × 3.0h × 0.8 = ₹139`.
 Not ₹500 for everyone.
 The exact amount Swamy lost.

+After 90 days, Swamy's DNA also tells the insurer that his peak exposure window is Thursday–Sunday evenings — precisely monsoon flood hours.
+His renewal premium reflects that risk.
+A worker whose peak hours are 10 AM–2 PM gets a lower renewal rate.
+This is per-worker actuarial pricing at a granularity no traditional insurer has ever operated.

 ---